kjell/mcn-2020-git-haiku/index.md

-The sea darkening
+The rains of summer join together.
-chirping, keeps the autumn gay
+falling, falling, falling now
-Over the orchid
+The autumn dusk is here.